China Tour Guide 2026: Top Destinations, Routes & Travel Tips

 4.7/5

-Beijing Palace Museum 1-day tour including admission ticket - Imperial Scholar 10-person group/20-person group/family group
+Beijing The Palace Museum 1-day tour with admission ticket - Imperial Scholar 10-person group/20-person group/individual traveler group

-Beijing Palace Museum 1-day tour including admission ticket - Imperial Scholar 10-person group/20-person group/family group
+Beijing The Palace Museum 1-day tour with admission ticket - Imperial Scholar 10-person group/20-person group/individual traveler group

 4.9/5